Fair Trade Helps Farmers, But Not Their Hired Workers

 Most members of the cooperatives that Meemken studied hired at least a few workers year-round, and nearly all of the farms hired additional workers temporarily at harvest time.
 In her study, Meemken collected data on the longer-term workers.
 About 60 percent of farms employed such workers — an average of 2.4 workers per farm.
 These longer-term workers received both cash wages and a share of the harvest.

-In the region of Côte d'Ivoire where Meemken carried out her research, many of these workers are immigrants from neighboring countries like Burkina Faso or Togo.
+In the region of Ivory Coast where Meemken carried out her research, many of these workers are immigrants from neighboring countries like Burkina Faso or Togo.
 "They may not even speak the local language.
 They may also not speak French," she says.

 Some researchers and journalists have collected evidence of child labor during the cocoa harvest, but Meemken didn't observe this in the cooperatives that she studied.
 The youngest worker whom she interviewed was 19.
 In an email to NPR, Meemken wrote that "my guess would be that it is common that the farm workers and farmers have their own children help in the field.
 We did see children with machetes walking from school to the cocoa fields.
 This may be more common than 'hiring' child laborers.
 But I don't have evidence for this claim."

-Fair Trade USA, one of the major groups that manages Fair Trade certification, says that it is discussing ways to help workers who are hired by cooperative workers.
+Fair Trade USA, one of the major groups that manage Fair Trade certification, says that it is discussing ways to help workers who are hired by cooperative workers.
 In a statement emailed to NPR, the group said that it was upgrading its standards to require that workers "have access to personal protective equipment, housing, and drinking water of equal quality to that of the farmers themselves."
 When it comes to wages, the Fair Trade standard simply requires that "wages and benefits must always at least comply with legal requirements."

 Meemken says that her study shows that "everyone needs to be more realistic" about what Fair Trade and other certifications can accomplish.
 Promising that Fair Trade will "lift everyone out of poverty," she says, "might create problems and reduce consumer trust in the long term."